Bohem1/datum/docs/CodeLayers.md

     }
 }
 ```

 In this config data we did a good job at separating the Node Data and the Role data, by creating a _nonNodeData_ for our role called WebServerRole.
 Should we want to change that port to all server, a simple change to that configuration data.

 The problem is when we want to deploy a new instance, say SRV04, but on a different port, like 8443.
 If the configuration is using `$ConfigurationData.WebServerRole.Port`, you're out of luck, and you might need to add conditional logic in the configuration, create a new role, or find another way around.

 This highlight one common problem, the need for override-only data structures:

 1. specify the default value for a Role
 2. allow overrides at different logical levels

 Overrides usually follow a logical hierarchy in the user's context, from the most Generic to the most specific.
-To avoid pets and raise cattles, you aim to only specify settings in the most generic layer.
+To avoid pets and raise cattle, you aim to only specify settings in the most generic layer.
 But real life will throw cases where you have to have some deviation from it:

 - Environment Specific: In my environment _`x`_, I want to override the backup retention period.
 - Site specific: In my site _`y`_ the encryption algorithm must be different.
 - Node Specific: That Node _`z`_ should listen on port 80, during some troubleshooting.

 With a hierarchical, override-only data structure you can also override the same setting at different layers of the hierarchy.

-For example, you have a default value for the port to use for a web service, overidden for your test environment, but overriden again for a specific Node of that environment during some testing.
+For example, you have a default value for the port to use for a web service, overridden for your test environment, but overridden again for a specific Node of that environment during some testing.

 Another common case, is where you want those 'layers' to not completely replace the value, but do something more clever: merging the data.